 1. Create a bootable USB Media

 Grab yourself a flash drive of at least 8GB and insert it into your computer.
-Make sure the system detects it and Format it before anything else.
+Make sure the system detects it and formats it before anything else.

 Install the downloaded Windows Media Creation Tool and choose your flash drive when asked for the installation drive.